ramiroaznar/data-glossary/README.md

 * **data infrastructure**: Data Infrastructure can be seen as a complete technology, process, or a whole set up to store, maintain, organize, and distribute it in the form of insightful information.

-* **data insights**: Data insights are knowledge that a company gains from analyzing sets of information pertaining to a given topic or situationd **data lake**: A data lake is a storage repository that holds a vast amount of raw data in its native format until it is needed.
+* **data insights**: Data insights are knowledge that a company gains from analyzing sets of information pertaining to a given topic or situation.

+* **data lake**: A data lake is a storage repository that holds a vast amount of raw data in its native format until it is needed.

 * **data leak**: A data leak, spill or breach is the intentional or unintentional release of secure or private/confidential information to an untrusted environment.